An upbeat blues romp with a steady, danceable beat, False Prophet is one of the more popular song on the album.

-It seems he’s warmed to the title of “prophet” a bit, for to not be a false prophet must mean he is truly a prophet.
-Of course surely it’s tongue-in-check.
+Maybe he’s warmed to the title of “prophet” a bit, for to not be a false prophet must mean he is truly a prophet.
+Of course, he surely means it tongue-in-cheek.

-Dylan is fond these days of inserting references to old songs in his lyrics.
-Hello May Lou is a nod to the Gene Pitney song made famous by Ricky Nelson.
+Dylan is fond of making references to old songs in his lyrics.
+Hello, May Lou is a nod to the Gene Pitney song, made famous by Ricky Nelson.
 Miss Pearl could be a reference to a song by the obscure rockabilly artist Jimmy Wages (who was a school friend of Elvis Presley).
 Hello Stranger could refer to the well-known Carter Family recording.
-I go where only the lonely can go is awfully close to a title of a Merle Haggard hit.
-Dylan has sung the praise of most of these artists in the past, he’s very aware of all these recordings.
+I go where only the lonely can go is awfully close to the title of a Merle Haggard hit.

 There are a few literary references as well.
 I climbed the mountains of swords on my bare feet is very similar to lines from a collection of Zen koans, The Gateless Barrier.

 When you intend to uphold the teaching of Zen,